-Baby + Company, Wheat Ridge, Colorado
+Baby and Company, Wheat Ridge, Colorado

 Baby and Company – Colorado Birth Center in Wheat Ridge, Co

-When Baby and CO announced that they were putting a birth center in Wheat Ridge, I was thrilled.
+When Baby and Company announced that they were opening a birth center in Wheat Ridge, I was thrilled!
 Having more options for birthing mamas is a wonderful thing, and the center is very close to my house – which is a bonus for me and my clients.
 Baby and Company is an evidence based birth center, with a modern vibe and friendly homelike environment.
 There is no receptionist desk and uncomfortable waiting room, instead you’ll walk into the modern living and kitchen space and make a cup of coffee or tea as one of the smiling staff greets you and checks you in.
 Your prenatal visits are relaxed and can take place in one of the home-like birthing suites, or exam rooms.
 When it’s time for your baby to be born, you’ll be supported by their experienced midwives and nursing staff in a large suite that offers a ample space to labor in, heated toilets (they are wonderful), a big birth tub, an open shower, and more.
 I love how caring the midwives at Baby and Company are to their mamas and families.
 Each birth that I attend with Amy Wallace, MSN, CNM and Erin Ney MSN, CNM; I’m blown away by their compassion and experience.

 The Birth Center of Boulder, Boulder Colorado

-Prenatal appointments at the Boulder Center are an hour long for your first appointment, and then each appointment is a relaxed 30-45 minutes after that.
+Prenatal appointments at the center are an hour long for your first appointment, and then each appointment is a relaxed 30-45 minutes after that.
 The center also offers an array of support services like acupuncture, massage, yoga classes in the center, and birth and postpartum doula services.
 When you go into labor, your birth will be attended by a supportive midwife and nurse.
 Once you have your baby, The Birth Center of Boulder prepares homemade porridge with an array of drink options, you can stay up to 8 hours after birth and a nurse or midwife will come to your home for a postpartum visit in 24-48 hours.
 One of my favorite things is the postpartum herbal bath that you can take after your birth, or even at one of your postpartum appointments.

 Denver Center for Birth and Wellness,